williamw520/jsoda/README.md

 Jsoda aims to provide one unified API and modeling mechanism to both SimpleDB and DynamoDB.
-Switching between SimpleDB and DynamoDB is a matter of changing the @Model annotation or one model registration API.
+Switching between SimpleDB and DynamoDB is a matter of changing the <kdb>@Model</kdb> annotation or one model registration API.
 Storing the same model class in both SimpleDB and DynamoDB are supported as well.

 ## Quick Start